GSecurity1979/Notes/README.md

 I return to Zadar but my dad also turns against me and ends up sleeping with Jadranka.
 I also suspect someone paid him to replace my dog with almost identical one.
 This new dog isn't healthy and doesn't like me.

+A waiter from Downtown bar, Ante Mitrović, wants me to nail his wife, Iva Delija, because he can't have kids.
+I refuse, but lose memory and see them having 2 kids on facebook, years later.

 My mom and my dog die, and I get family pension as 100% work unable, 70% off of my moms pension.

+My memories slowly start returning, bit by bit, at age of 35 I finally grasp figurative speech, as I understood everything literally till then.

+All in all, I got raped over 20 times, by both men and women, which I still don't remember, I believe there is a command word in my subconscious that makes me submissive when I hear it.

+I hear Jadranka has a daughter too, but I think the child is either my dads, or my 2nd floor neighbours.
+If it's mine, then I have 4 kids I'm just biological father of.